nerdmaennchen/cndl/README.md

 # CNDL

-cndl strives to be an easy to embedd C++ webserver solution.
+cndl strives to be an easy to embed C++ webserver solution.
 One aim of this project was to have an as-close-to-flask-as-possible feel.
 Other aspects (like the handling of websockets) is roughly based on tornado's.